-GRI indicator Description Page number or direct answer GRI 205: Ant i-corruption Disclosure 205-1 Operations assessed for risks related to corruption 56 Disclosure 205-2 Communication and training about anti-corruption policies and procedures RETAL "Anti-corruption & anti-bribery policy" 🗳 - has been communicated to all employees after its formal adoption, and is available on RETAL's website and intranet.
-No training has beer performed so far.
+GRI indicator Description Page number or direct answer GRI 205: Ant i-corruption Disclosure 205-1 Operations assessed for risks related to corruption 56 Disclosure 205-2 Communication and training about anti-corruption policies and procedures RETAL "Anti-corruption & anti-bribery policy" [2] - has been communicated to all employees after its formal adoption, and is available on RETAL's website and intranet.
+No training has been performed so far.
 Disclosure 205-3 Confirmed incidents of corruption and actions taken No incidents of corruption occurred in 2022.
-GRI 206: Ant i-competitive behavior Disclosure 206-1 Legal actions for anti-competitive behavior, anti-trust, and monopoly practices No legal actions. and thoropoly practices GRI 207: Tax , , , , , , , , , , , , , , , , , , , , GRI 207: Tax Disclosure 207-1 , , , , , , , , , , , , , , , , , , , , Not available.
+GRI 206: Ant i-competitive behavior Disclosure 206-1 Legal actions for anti-competitive behavior, anti-trust, and monopoly practices No legal actions.
+GRI 207: Tax Disclosure 207-1 Approach to tax Not available.
 RETAL will work to provide this information in the next sustainability report.
-Not available.
+Disclosure 207-2 Tax governance, control, and risk management Not available.
 RETAL will work to provide this information in the next sustainability report.
-Not available.
+Disclosure 207-3 Stakeholder engagement and management of concerns related to tax Not available.
 RETAL will work to provide this information in the next sustainability report.
-Disclosure 207-1 Approach to tax , , , , , , , , , , , , , , , , , , , ,

-- RETAL
+Disclosure 207-4 Country-by-country reporting Not available.
+RETAL will work to provide this information in the next sustainability report.

-- 1. RETAL overview
+1. RETAL overview

-- 2. Sustainability statement
+2. Sustainability statement